 4 Ways in Which Mary’s Faith Didn’t Fail

-In a different way, you, too, carry the Holy One, the Son of God, within you.
+In a spiritual sense, you, too, carry the Holy One, the Son of God, within you.
 Do you wrestle with what you know He’s asking?
 Is there fear or faith?
 Signs or submission?
 Dread or determination?
 Giving birth to a miracle is going to take everything you have to give and you may have an impossible, confusing situation to walk through, but God has chosen you and remember this about Mary’s experience: Giving birth to Jesus was only the beginning of the miracle!
 When Mary and the angel of the Lord spoke, her few words showed that her faith was strong enough to shoulder the responsibility God needed her to bear:

 - Mary’s faith was strong enough to submit, even though she didn’t understand.

 - Her faith was strong enough to face rejection from family and her culture after telling a very perplexing story that ended in an unwed pregnancy.

 - Her faith was strong enough to stand and watch her son be beaten and crucified.

 - Her faith was strong enough to wait in the Upper Room with Jesus’ disciples after His death for the promise of the Holy Spirit.